 Specific issues of interest to the survey researchers were scheme investors' views of the Tax Office, the Australian tax system and how they believed the Tax Office dealt with the schemes issue.
 The survey was also designed to identify the possible reasons why taxpayers invested in tax minimisation schemes, why there was such widespread taxpayer resistance against the Tax Office's debt recovery procedures, and perhaps more importantly, whether the aggressive tax planning market in Australia is supply or demand driven.
-This report provides the reader with a guide to using and analysing the survey findings.
-More specifically, it discusses the methodology of the survey process and presents the scales used to measure various constructs.
-Also presented at the back of the report is a codebook that details the frequencies, means and standard deviations to each question of the survey.
+This report provides a descriptive analysis of some of the more important findings from the survey, followed by a discussion of the key findings and their implications.